mshilacodes/mood-based-movie-recommender/README.md

 ## ABOUT CHILIO
 Chilio Streaming isn't just another streaming service—it's where bold content meets chill vibes.
 We're here to spice up your screen time with a hot mix of must-watch originals, cult classics, offbeat gems, and everything in between.
 If it's wild, weird, or just plain addictive, it's probably on Chilio.
 Built for the binge generation, Chilio delivers a slick, no-BS viewing experience across devices, with smart discovery, zero fluff, and full-on personality.
 Whether you're here for late-night laughs, thrill-packed marathons, or something totally out of left field, we've got your flavor.
-We're not trying to be the biggest.
-Just the boldest.
+We're not trying to be the biggest, just the boldest.
 So grab your popcorn (or hot sauce) and let's break the algorithm.

 ***Stream bold.
 Chill with Chilio.***